-A comprehensive 2-week itinerary to search for bears and wolves in some of Alaska’s best national parks, travelling by car, boat, plane, and the famous Alaska Railroad.
+A comprehensive 2-week itinerary to search for bears, wolves and whales in some of Alaska’s best national parks, travelling by car, boat, plane, and the famous Alaska Railroad.

 From the spectacular scenery of Kenai Fjords and Wrangell St. Elias National Parks, you cross the Arctic Circle to Gates of Arctic National Park to visit a Nunamiut village.
-The Alaska Railroad takes you to Denali National Park, where you stay at remote Kantishna area inside the park.
-Finally you fly into Katmai National Park to see grizzly bears at the famous Brooks Falls.
+Then the Alaska Railroad takes you to Denali National Park, where you stay at remote Kantishna area inside the park.
+Finally, you fly into Katmai National Park to see grizzly bears at the famous Brooks Falls.

 Day1: Fly to Anchorage